 - Taxable GNMA structure funds loan monthly – no negative arbitrage.

 - Loan limited to 90% of appraised value – net book value of PP&E can be used as proxy for appraised value.

-- Cost of issuance allowance of up to 3.5% for taxable funding and 5.5% for tax exempt funding.
+- Cost of issuance allowance of up to 3.5% for taxable financing and 5.5% for tax-exempt financing.